 \subsection{Background field approach}

 In the background field approach, the total gluon field is considered as a compound of two fields $\bar A^a_\mu=A^a_\mu+a^a_\mu$: the perturbative quantum gluon field $a^a_\mu$ and background field $A^a_\mu$.
 To keep the gluon propagator of the quantum field $a^a_\mu$ in Feynman gauge form, one should add the generalization gauge fixing term $(D_\mu a^a_\mu)^2/(-2)$ to the Lagrangian that causes modification of the interaction between background and quantum fields.
-In Table \ref{tab:backgroundRules}, we provide the Feynman rules for vertices of quantum gluon field interaction with background fields for the case of three- and four-gluon vertices where two fields are quantum and the rest are background fields.
+In Fig. \ref{fig:backgroundRules}, we provide the Feynman rules for vertices of quantum gluon field interaction with background fields for the case of three- and four-gluon vertices where two fields are quantum and the rest are background fields.
 Using these rules, one obtains expansion of the gluon propagator $D$ in the external field up to dimension-4 order:

-where $D_0$ is the free propagator, $V_1$ and $V_2$ are the vertices of interaction between quantum field and background field; these definitions and graphical notation are given in Table~\ref{tab:backgroundRules}.
+where $D_0$ is the free propagator, $V_1$ and $V_2$ are the vertices of interaction between quantum field and background field.
+Definitions and graphical notations of vertices are given in Fig.~\ref{fig:backgroundRules}.
 The gluon propagator can be expressed by four terms given in graphical form in Fig. \ref{fig:background-propagator}: